vtchris/project1/README.md

     <li>User wants some user basic review info.</li>
 </ol>

 ## Acceptance Criteria
-- [ ] index.html has a text input
-- [ ] index.html has a search button

 <ol>
     <li>html has input for search criteria such as style, cost, rating, name of restaurant.</li>